chindraba-work/assorted-tools/README.txt

     all the branches and effectively making a complete mirror
 -   `git-update-clone` Script to keep a full-clone up-to-date with a remote repository.
 Suitable for a chron job
+-   `lmove` Modified version of `lsync` below to remove the source after a successfull copy
 -   `lsync` Direct access to `rsync` with my optimized values for a local copy process
 -   `push_it` Simple tool to initiate a `git commit` and `git push`